AlenToma/expo-sqlite-wrapper/documentations/querySelector.md

 // you could also use having
 query.Join<Child, "b">("Children").Column(x=> x.a.id).EqualTo(x=> x.b.parentId).Where.Column(x=> x.name).Not.IN(["test", "test"]).Select.Count(x=> x.a.id, "idCount").Having.Column("idCount").GreaterThen(5);

-// You could also cast or convert you data to diffrient objects const items = query.Join<Child, "b">("Children").Column(x=> x.a.id).EqualTo(x=> x.b.parentId).Where.Column(x=> x.name).Not.IN(["test", "test"]).Select.Count(x=> x.a.id, "idCount").Having.Column("idCount").GreaterThen(5).Cast<MyJoinObject>().toList();
+// You could also cast or convert your data to different objects const items = query.Join<Child, "b">("Children").Column(x=> x.a.id).EqualTo(x=> x.b.parentId).Where.Column(x=> x.name).Not.IN(["test", "test"]).Select.Count(x=> x.a.id, "idCount").Having.Column("idCount").GreaterThen(5).Cast<MyJoinObject>().toList();
-// or
+// or to convert
 const item = query.Join<Child, "b">("Children").Column(x=> x.a.id).EqualTo(x=> x.b.parentId).Where.Column(x=> x.name).Not.IN(["test", "test"]).Select.Count(x=> x.a.id, "idCount").Having.Column("idCount").GreaterThen(5).Cast<MyJoinObject>(x=> new MyJoinObject(x)).toList();

-// You could also inner select query.Where.Column(x=> x.id).IN(dbContext.database.querySelector<Child>("Childrens").Select.Columns(x=> [x.parentId]))
+// You could also use inner select this will be converted to `select * from Parents where id in ((select parentId from Childrens))` query.Where.Column(x=> x.id).IN(dbContext.database.querySelector<Child>("Childrens").Select.Columns(x=> [x.parentId]))

-// Loading the data tolist, firstOrDefault... const items= await query.toList();
+// Loading the data tolist, delete, firstOrDefault... const items= await query.toList();

 // There is way more you could use.